Industry Benchmark Report (IBR)

 The Industry Benchmark Report provides a comparison of an organisation’s results against similar organisations based on industry classification (ANZIC Code) and workforce size.
 It:

-• Presents a snapshot of employer results, covering selected GEIs (e.g. gender pay gap, workforce composition)
+• presents a snapshot of employer results, covering selected Gender Equality Indicators (GEIs) e.g. gender pay gap, workforce composition

-• Is available once the reporting program has closed (approximately 2–3 months after the lodgement period closes.
+• is available to generate and download from the Employer Portal once the reporting program has closed (approximately 2–3 months after the lodgement period ends).
+We’ll notify authorised contacts when it is available.

-• Is only available for organisations (with an individual ABN) that received an Executive Summary.
+• Is only available for organisations (with an individual ABN) that received an Executive Summary (80 or more employees reported in the Workplace Profile).

 The Industry Benchmark Report can be used to: